 Winter Light at the Southbank

 As the nights draw in the lights go on all over the Southbank with the iconic buildings lit up and fifteen light works of art dotted on and around the buildings.
 Add to all that a Christmas market just outside the Royal Festival Hall.
-Lights will be on from 4 November to 9 January.

 Best London Light Trails